How to Start Your Own Notary Public Business

-There are many different insurance companies that offer applications for those desiring to become Notaries.
-The National Notary Association has been the industry leader for more than 50 years.
-The application can be completed online.
-The first step is selecting the state in which you wish to become a Notary.
+There are so many different insurance companies that provide applications and education to those who want to become notaries.
+One such company that has been the industry leader for more than 50 years is the National Notary Association (NNA).
+You can fill and complete the application online.
+The first step involves selecting the state wherein you wish to become a Notary.

-On-line applications are available.
+To become a notary public, applications are available online.
 An applicant may choose to have the application mailed.
-To begin the process of becoming a Notary anyone over the age of 18 and a resident of the state can apply.
-Some states require notary education.
-The education for the notary office is also available online.
-A fee is required to accompany the application.
-Additional fees are assessed for supplies needed to fulfill the duties of a Notary.
+Anyone whose age is more than 18 years and is a permanent resident of the said state is allowed to start the process of becoming a public notary.
+Applicants who aren’t over the age of 18 can not apply.
+Some states, though not all, even require notary education and luckily the education for the notary public is also available online.
+You will need to pay a fee for the application.
+Additional fees are assessed for supplies needed to fulfil the duties of a Notary.

-Becoming a Notary or renewing your current Notary license requires by the state that you are bonded.
-A notary bond is called a surety bond.
-It is issued by an insurance company through an insurance agency.
+Becoming a notary or renewing your current notary license requires by the state that you are bonded.
+A notary bond is called a surety bond which is issued by an insurance company via an insurance agency.
 There are many insurance companies who employ a licensed insurance agent that is appointed to sell notary bonds by the insurance company that underwrites notary bonds.
-If a Notary should make a mistake in notarizing a document, the insurance company will pay for the mistake.
-So even though you have a bond the insurance company can still come after you for reimbursement of claim.
+If a notary makes a any mistake in notarising a document, it is the insurance company that becomes liable for the mistake.
+So even though you have a bond, the insurance company can still come after you for reimbursement of claim.

-This insurance is a Notary’s protection in the event a mistake is made on a notarization and a claim is filed.
-E & O insurance is not the same as a Notary surety bond.
-The Notary is responsible to the surety company for the amount paid out.
-The Errors and Omissions Insurance is the Notary’s protection against the payout.
+This insurance is a notary’s protection in the event a mistake is made on a notarisation and a claim is filed.
+Please note that an error and omission insurance is very different from a notary surety bond.
+The Errors and Omissions Insurance gives a notary protection against the compensation.

 Receiving your Commission

-A notary applicant can not act as a Notary Public until the Certificate of Appointment has been received.
-A Notary Public’s license may be displayed as notification of a serving public official.
+A notary applicant can not act as a notary public until the certificate of appointment has been received by him.
+A notary public’s license may be displayed as notification of a serving public official.